robomeister/acemqcontainer/README.md

 `oc apply -f ./tiller-roles.yaml`

+Please note these permissions satisfy the requirements to install the ACE/MQ container only.
+Other helm charts may require the same, more or less permissions.
+Most organizations simply assign the `cluster-admin` role to the tiller service account.

-## Step x - Create Security Context
+## Step 3 - Create Proper Security Context

-If it doesn't already exist, create the `ibm-anyuid-scc` security context using the following template:
+If it doesn't yet already exist, create the `ibm-anyuid-scc` security context using the following template:

 ```
 kind: SecurityContextConstraints